DataDog/hiring-engineers/answers.md

 * Matching excess of something in one part of world with shortfall of same somewhere else.
 * Personal biorhythms, when is optimum time for a person to work, rest or eat What type of exercise is needed/ best for each person
 * Optimising crop yields

+* Climate control, draughts and natural hazards monitoring and prediction, projects similar to the [Wifire Project](https://wifire.ucsd.edu/) could be very useful in countries such as Spain, Portugal and Australia.

 ## Instructions